How to Complete Your Adoption Home Study in Texas

 Breaking Down the Texas Home Study for Adoption

-In this guide, we’ll give you the information you need to feel fully prepared for your Texas home study, so you can feel confident going into this process — and get that much closer to bringing your child home.
+In the meantime, continue reading this guide.
+Here, we’ll give you the information you need to feel fully prepared for your Texas home study so you can feel confident going into this process — and get that much closer to bringing your child home.

 Plus, you don’t have to go through the home study process on your own.
 Your home study worker will be there to help you through every step of the process.

-Rather than having to work with multiple adoption professionals, hopeful parents adopting through American Adoptions in Texas are able to conduct their home studies directly through us — we’re a licensed home study provider in the state of Texas.
-We’ll travel to you to complete your Texas home study, and take care of your adoption from start to finish.
+Rather than having to work with multiple adoption professionals, hopeful parents adopting through American Adoptions in Texas can conduct their home studies directly through us — we’re a licensed home study provider in Texas.
+We’ll travel to you to complete your Texas home study and take care of your adoption from start to finish.

 This guide to the Texas home study, as well as the help from your adoption specialist, can take a step that many find stressful and turn it into a smooth process.